ans-group/docs.ukfast.co.uk/source/ecloud/public/editdisks.md

 # Disk

-If additional disk space is needed for the VM this can be added in [MyUKFast](https://portal.ans.co.uk/ecloud-public) using the HDD slider.
+If additional disk space is needed for the VM this can be added in [ANS Portal](https://portal.ans.co.uk/ecloud-public) using the HDD slider.

 ![vmConfig](files/vmConfigLaunched.png)